davidbarone/parser-js/README.md

 `a = a b | C;`

-However, the parser supports repeated rules, and the left-recursive grammar shown above can be easily rewritten thus:
+However, the parser supports repeated (many) rules, and the left-recursive grammar shown above can be easily rewritten thus:

 `a : C b*`